KushGabani/pixelcrate/README.md

 ## Features

 - **Screenshot Management** – Collect and organize your UI screenshots in a visual grid layout
-- **AI-Powered Pattern Detection** – Identify UI components and patterns using OpenAI's Vision API
+- **AI-Powered Pattern Detection** – Identify UI components and patterns using Gemini's 2.5 Flash Lite Model
 - **Smart Organization** – Search and filter your screenshots based on detected UI elements
 - **Fast Local Storage** – All screenshots and metadata are stored locally and can be synced with iCloud